jayanthvarma1501/Key-phrase-extraction-of-patent-documents/README.md

 ## <div align="center">Description</div>

-This repository contains source code for parsing and extracting the Key phrases of the in-house collection of patent documents.
-Firstly, the patents stored in the XML documents are parsed, and the abstract of each patent is extracted.
-Furthermore, the RAKE NLTK algorithm is used to extract the key phrases from the text and stored them in a MySQL database.
+This repository contains source code for parsing and extracting the Key phrases of the in-house collection of patent documents:

+1. The patents stored in the XML documents are parsed, and the abstract of each patent is processed.
+2. The RAKE NLTK algorithm extracts the key phrases from the text and stores them in a MySQL database.
 Each row consists of a document identifier and the extracted Key phrases of a patent.
-Lastly, the entire application is wrapped in a docker container.
+3. The entire application is wrapped in a docker container.

 ## <div align="center">Dataset</div>